shreya0522/k8s-imp-concepts/resume.md

    └─ meta/
       └─ main.yml          # galaxy info & dependency stub
 ```
-I keep defaults for sane global values, vars for anything driven by facts or inventory, and a single restart handler that individual tasks notify only when their template or package changes.
+I keep defaults for same global values, vars for anything driven by facts or inventory, and a single restart handler that individual tasks notify only when their template or package changes.

 5. What modules did you use in the role?
 ```